 This chart collection examines how life expectancy in the U.S. compares to that of other similarly large and wealthy countries in the Organisation for Economic Co-operation and Development (OECD).
+The countries included in the comparison are Australia, Austria, Belgium, Canada, France, Germany, Japan, Netherlands, Sweden, Switzerland, and the United Kingdom.

-Life expectancy in the U.S. and peer countries generally increased from 1980 to 2019, but decreased in most countries in 2020 due to COVID-19.
-From 2021 to 2022, life expectancy at birth began to rebound in most comparable countries while it continued to decline in the U.S. During this period, the U.S. had a higher rate of excess mortality per capita and a larger increase in premature mortality per capita than peer countries as a result of COVID-19.
+Life expectancy in the U.S. and peer countries increased from 1980 to 2019 but decreased in 2020 due to the COVID-19 pandemic.
+In 2021, life expectancy at birth began to rebound in most comparable countries while it continued to decline in the U.S. During this period, the U.S. had a higher rate of excess mortality per capita and a larger increase in premature mortality per capita than peer countries as a result of COVID-19.
+In 2022, life expectancy started to rebound in the U.S. while it stabilized in peer countries.

-In 2022, the CDC estimates life expectancy at birth in the U.S. increased to 77.5 years, up 1.1 years from 76.4 years in 2021, but still down 1.3 years from 78.8 years in 2019, before the COVID-19 pandemic.
-The average life expectancy at birth among comparable countries was 82.2 years in 2022, down 0.1 years from 2021 and down 0.5 years from 2019.
+In 2023, life expectancy at birth in the U.S increased to 78.4 years, up 0.9 years from 77.5 years in 2022, which was still lower than pre-pandemic estimates of 78.8 years in 2019, and 4.1 years below the comparable country average of 82.5.
 Life expectancy varies considerably within the U.S., though life expectancy in all U.S. states falls below the average for comparable countries.

 Among peer countries, the U.S. has the lowest life expectancy at birth for both women and men